pacs-course/pacs-examples/Examples/README.md

 As an example:

-    AMSC_ROOT=/home/myname/pacs/Examples/
+    PACS_ROOT=/home/myname/pacs/Examples/

-Alternatively, to editing the file, you may set an environmental variable with the same name using the command
+Alternatively, to editing the file, you may set an environmental variable with the same name inserting the bash command

-    export AMSC_ROOT=/home/myname/pacs/Examples/
+    export PACS_ROOT=/home/myname/pacs/Examples/

 in the `.profile` or in the `.bashrc` file in your home directory (see Note at the end of the file).
 The file `Makefile.inc` is included in all the Makefiles and defines and exports the following make macros:

-- `AMSC_ROOT` the directory where the Examples resides
+- `PACS_ROOT` the directory where the Examples resides
-- `PACS_ROOT` for compatibility with the APSC course
+- `AMSC_ROOT` for compatibility with the AMSC course
 - `CXX` the c++ compiler of choice
 - `STANDARD` contains the C++ standard used in compilation
 - `MPI_LIBDIR` and `MPI_INCDIR` where to find mpi libraries and header files, respectively